 Other Beethoven sites

 Haus der Musik (Seilerstätte 30): a museum of music and sound, with individual galleries dedicated to Vienna’s famous composers.
-The Beethoven room, for example, includes a door from his final residence and other memorabilia.
+The Beethoven room, for example, includes a door from his final residence and plenty of other memorabilia.

 Historical Musical Instrument Collection (Neue Burg): no prizes for guessing what this part of Vienna’s Kunsthistorisches Museum displays.
 Among the treasures is a fortepiano allegedly played by Beethoven himself.